The Gosnell Family

 Mother: Mary (Andean) Gosnell

-Married: Annie Ethelreda Plumbe on 21 February 1889 in the Church of Holy Trinity, Hobart, Tasmania, Australia.
-The engagement began in December 1886.
+Married: Annie Ethelreda Plumbe on 21 February 1889 in Holy Trinity Church, Hobart, Tasmania, Australia.

 The Mercury (Hobart, Tasmania), 2 March 1889